-To support the retrieval of objects that are deleted or overwritten, Google Cloud Storage offers the Object Versioning feature.
+To support the retrieval of objects that are deleted or overwritten, Cloud Storage offers the Object Versioning feature.
 This page describes the feature and the options available when using it.
 To learn how to enable and use Object Versioning see Using Object Versioning.

 You enable Object Versioning for a bucket.
 Once enabled, Cloud Storage creates an archived version of an object each time the live version of the object is overwritten or deleted.
 The archived version retains the name of the object but is uniquely identified by a generation number.
 While all objects have generation numbers associated with them, only archived objects require generation numbers in order to identify them.

 When Object Versioning is enabled, you can list archived versions of an object, restore the live version of an object to an older state, or permanently delete an archived version, as needed.
 You can turn versioning on or off for a bucket at any time.
-Turning versioning off leaves existing object versions in place and causes the bucket to stop accumulating new archived object versions.
+Turning off versioning leaves existing object versions in place and causes the bucket to stop accumulating new archived object versions.

 Object Versioning details